+Like other personal injury cases, you may recover damages for your injuries after a truck accident.
 Depending upon the specific facts of your case, you may be able to file a claim against more than one party.
 Generally speaking, if a trucking company or truck owner is responsible, those parties tend to have deeper pockets—and thus a better ability to compensate an injury victim—than a truck driver.
-Examples of parties who may be liable in a trucking crash include but are not limited to the following:
+Examples of parties who may be liable in a trucking crash include, but are not limited to, the following:

 - Truck driver;

 - Trucking company;

 - Designer of the truck or one of its parts;

 - Manufacturer of the truck or one of its parts;

 - Property owner where the accident occurred; and/or

 To recover compensation for your injuries, you must first prove that the other party was negligent.
 To prove negligence, the following elements must be satisfied:

 - The other party owed you a duty of care;